watsonx.ai

 Watsonx.ai supports authentication via the Authenticator interface.

-This allows to use different authentication mechanisms depending on your deployment:
+This allows you to use different authentication mechanisms depending on your deployment:

 - IBMCloudAuthenticator – authenticates with IBM Cloud using an API key.
 This is the simplest approach and is used when you provide the